makhowastaken/GWGBC_FW/HWv1_1/README.md

 * Version 1.06 in the menu
 * 1. Lowered minimum volume
 * 2. Fixed OSD transparency
-* 3. Fixed sprites error in Pokemon Puzzle Challenge
+* 3. Fixed sprites error in *Pokemon Puzzle Challenge*
-> 4. Optimizing some games online failed (Pinball - Revenge of the Gator...)
+* 4. Fixed issue causing boot failure in *Pinball - Revenge of the Gator*
 * 5. I have included a [version with a patched bootloader](2024.2.7\patched_bootlogo) for a different aesthetic